ethereum-optimism/community-hub/src/docs/developers/bedrock.md

 There are two major differences between Ethereum and Optimism in this regard:

 - ETH is not burned, but used for things the protocol needs.
-  Burning ETH on L2 will only lock it in the bridge forever.
+  Burning ETH on L2 would only lock it in the bridge forever.
 - For now, the mempool with pending transactions is going to be private.
+  Therefore, replica operators continue to specify the sequencer's URL to their nodes, and those nodes continue to forward transactions to the sequencer.

 Note that this change only applies to the L2 execution fee.